Normalizing Flows for Probabilistic Modeling and Inference: Conclusions

-We would like to thank Ivo Danihelka for his invaluable feedback on the manuscript.
-We also thank Hyunjik Kim and S\'{e}bastien Racani\`{e}re for useful discussions on a wide variety of flow-related topics.
+\acks{We would like to thank Ivo Danihelka for his invaluable feedback on the manuscript, and the anonymous reviewers for their many improvement suggestions.
+We also thank Hyunjik Kim and S\'{e}bastien Racani\`{e}re for useful discussions on a wide variety of flow-related topics.}